Weak approximation and the Hilbert property for Campana points

 We therefore deduce the following result. \begin{corollary} Let $\left(\P^n,D\right)$ be as in the second part of Theorem \ref{thm:bmo}.
 Campana weak approximation for $\left(\P^n_{\O_S},\calD\right)$ holds in the following cases. \begin{enumerate}[label=(\roman*)] \item $m=2$. \item $n \geq \min\{m\left(m+1\right)-1,2^m-1\}$. \item $K = \mathbb{Q}$ and $n \geq \min\{m\left(m+1\right) - 2,2^m-1\}$. \end{enumerate} \end{corollary} \begin{note} One may view Corollary \ref{cor:cwa} as a generalisation of \cite[Thm.~1.3]{BY} in the case where all of the $m_i$ are equal.
-Indeed, \emph{loc.\ cit.\ }shows that certain thin sets are not enough to cover the Campana points when $n \geq m\left(m+1\right) - 2$, whereas our results show that no collection of thin sets can do this. \end{note} Next we develop a fibration result for Campana points, based on the work of Bary-Soroker, Fehm and Petersen \cite[Thm.~1.1]{BSFP}.
+Indeed, loc.\ cit.\ shows that certain thin sets are not enough to cover the Campana points when $n \geq m\left(m+1\right) - 2$, whereas our results show that no collection of thin sets can do this. \end{note} Next we develop a fibration result for Campana points, based on the work of Bary-Soroker, Fehm and Petersen \cite[Thm.~1.1]{BSFP}.
 As an application, we obtain the following result for del Pezzo surfaces. \begin{theorem} Let $X$ be a del Pezzo surface of degree $d$ over a number field $K$, let $L \subset X$ be a rational line on $X$, and let $m \geq 2$ be an integer.
-Put $D_m = \left(1-\frac{1}{m}\right)L$.
+Put $D = \left(1-\frac{1}{m}\right)L$.
 Let $\left(\calX,\calD_m\right)$ be an $\calO_S$-model of $\left(X,D\right)$ for some finite set of places $S$ of $K$ containing all archimedean places.
-Suppose that one of the following holds. \begin{enumerate} [label=(\alph*)] \item $d=4$ and $X$ has a conic fibration. \item $d=3$. \item $d=2$ and $X$ has a conic fibration. \end{enumerate} Then $\left(\calX,\calD_m\right)$ has the Campana Hilbert property. \end{theorem}
+Suppose that one of the following holds. \begin{enumerate} [label=(\roman*)] \item $d=4$ and $X$ has a conic fibration. \item $d=3$. \item $d=2$ and $X$ has a conic fibration. \end{enumerate} Then $\left(\calX,\calD\right)$ has the Campana Hilbert property. \end{theorem}